-DKD 401: Dance as a Therapy

-This course offers student a lucid picture of Dance as a therapeutic subject.
+DKD 401: Dance as a Therapy This course offers student a lucid picture of Dance as a therapeutic subject.
 Great strides have been made in the field of medicine to overcome deformities.
 The deformities can be corrected to some extent through dance gestures as physical exercises.
 Dance learning improves the level of concentration as during the process of learning dance, dancer has to concentrate on various fields like Abhinaya, Rhythm, music postures, expressions etc. One can also come over many psychological problems with the help of Dance performances.
 Dance involves mind a lot.
 Hence it makes a person gentle, humble and understanding.
 It also increases communication levels.

-DKD 402: Indigenous Dance Forms related to Kuchipudi

-This course introduces various indigenous dance forms and related art forms like different Kathas-story telling, various Pagaţiveśālu performed by Kuchipudi and other Bhāgavatulu.
+DKD 402: Indigenous Dance Forms related to Kuchipudi This course introduces various indigenous dance forms and related art forms like different Kathas-story telling, various Pagaţiveśālu performed by Kuchipudi and other Bhāgavatulu.
 The course also include Folk dances based on different regions, castes, tribes and professions etc. followed by Ārādhana dances where in both men and women also do participate in worshipping the god.
-This paper also deals with the devadasi dance form and the most important and mile stone of the southern Indian D ances I ike t he Yakṣagānam, kalāpas, the Bhāgavata Mela Nāṭakas of Melaṭṭur.

-School of Dance Department of Kuchipudi Dance

-3. Certificate in Kuchipudi Dance
+This paper also deals with the devadasi dance form and the most important and mile stone of the southern Indian D ances I ike t he Yakşagānam, kalāpas, the Bhāgavata Mela Nāṭakas of Melaṭṭur.
+School of Dance Department of Kuchipudi Dance Certificate in Kuchipudi Dance Program Description:

 The main objective of the Certificate Program is to initiate students to the sublime art form, the Indian classical dance Kuchipudi.
 This program will cover the fundamentals of dance, both in theoretical and practical ways, that create and develop awareness and appreciation for the Kuchipudi dance form.

-Required Courses: Total of 3 courses (2 core mandatory and 1 elective totaling up to 3 credit units).
+Duration: One Year (2 semesters per year) Required Hours: 135 Hours Required Courses: Total of 3 courses (2 core mandatory and 1 elective totaling up to 3 credit units).
 This program does not require internship or externship.
 The educational programs offered does not lead to a profession, occupation, trade, or career field requiring license in this state.
+ADMISSION REQUIREMENTS AND CRITERIA: